Cricket England look to crash Australia's pink ball party - ExBulletin

 Another defeat would be disastrous for Joe Root’s men.

-Only one team has come back from a 2-0 deficit to win the Ashes: Don Bradman-led Australia, which made its comeback for years in 1936/37.
+Only one team has come back from a 2-0 deficit to win the Ashes – Don Bradman-led Australia that made its comeback for years in 1936/37.

 While Root has had a Bradman-esque 2021 with the bat, scoring the most runs in a calendar year by an English batsman, it can be a daunting task to compare his team to the Depression-era Australians.